Eddie Adcock: Then Eddie met Martha

-In 1970 Eddie left The Country Gentlemen and moved to California, where he formed a country-rock band called The Clinton Special.
-While he performed with the group he used the pseudonym Clinton Codack.
-Returning east and forming II Generation, he met Martha Hearon in 1973; they would marry three years later and have remained partners in music and life, garnering fans and great acclaim while touring worldwide in nearly a dozen countries from Europe to Japan.
-The dynamic duo of Eddie and Martha Adcock has become known as “the biggest little band in Bluegrass”.
-Cashbox magazine and Billboard magazine have both named them “one of the Bluegrass circuit's top acts”.
+In 1970, Adcock left The Country Gentlemen and moved to California, where he formed a country-rock band called The Clinton Special.
+While he performed with the group he used the pseudonym, Clinton Codack.
+Returning east and forming II Generation, he met Martha Hearon in 1973; they married three years later and have remained partners in music and life.
+The duo of Eddie and Martha Adcock became known as "the biggest little band in Bluegrass".
+Cashbox magazine and Billboard magazine have both named them "one of the Bluegrass circuit's top acts".
 Eddie and Martha have recorded a number of well-received albums on several labels and concentrate on performing as a duo, as well as playing some concerts with bassist Tom Gray.